-- 2.2 The vision statement is underpinned by a series of aims which were developed by the local community and form the foundation of the Ilminster Neighbourhood Plan.
-These aims are as follows: - Provide a suitable range of homes to serve both existing and potential residents of Ilminster including homes for rent, affordable homes, executive and "live-work" homes suitable for the range of ages as identified in the Housing Needs Assessment report and residents with special needs. - Allocate sustainable sites for a suitable number of new homes, including bungalows, self-build units, all of which have good access to the countryside and town centre, in order to support our shops and services and promote walking and well-being. - 3.
-Achieve the highest standards of design for all new homes, suitable for their occupants, in particular, by providing well laid out developments, with suitable levels of parking, which reflect the character and appearance of Ilminster as well as generate a proportion of their own energy needs on site. - 4.
-Make Ilminster a more self-sufficient community and reduce commuting by preserving and enhancing existing infrastructure and employment floorspace (falling within use class B1 andB2 in particular) and allowing an overall increase in employment floor space. - 5.
-Safeguard the rural environment for local food production and recreational amenity. - 6.
-Preserve and enhance the market town's unique built heritage and independent retail offering and recognise its needs as an increasingly desirable visitor attraction. - 7.
-Increase the use of our parks and open spaces for all ages and abilities by improving existing facilities and creating new ones. - 8.
-Provide improved and safe walking routes to all the amenities in our town centre from existing and proposed developments to reduce car use and improve the health and well-being ofresidents. - 9.
-Create a continuous network of green habitats, parks, waterways and nature trails. - 10.
-Reduce car use within and to Ilminster by working with partners to encourage better bus services to surrounding towns, train stations and outlying villages. - 11.
-Reduce car movements in the town centre by promoting the implementation of various traffic management measures. - 12.
-Plan for the greater use of sustainable transport, by providing car charging points, cycle racks and comfortable bus stops.
+- 2.8 The vision and mission statement is underpinned by a series of aims which were developed by the local community and form the foundation of the Ilminster Neighbourhood Plan.
+These aims are as follows: - Aim One: Provide a broad mix of homes, which will serve existing and future residents of Ilminster and will reflect the character and appearance of the town. - Aim Two: Allocate sustainable sites all of which will have good access to the countryside and town centre, to support Ilminster's shops and services and promote recreational activity and wellbeing. - Aim Three: Achieve the highest design standards for all new development, by providing excellent layout and appropriate levels of parking, with each site generating a portion of on-site energy. - Aim Four: Make Ilminster a more self-sufficient community and reduce commuting by preserving and enhancing existing infrastructure and employment floor space (falling within use class B1 and B2 in particular) and allowing an overall increase in employment floor space. - Aim Five: Encourage biodiversity and water conservation and also safeguard the rural environment for food production and recreational amenity. - Aim Six: Preserve and enhance Ilminster's unique built heritage and independent retail offering recognising its needs as an increasingly desirable visitor attraction. - Aim Seven: Increase the use of Ilminster's parks and open spaces for all ages and abilities by improving existing facilities and creating new ones. - Aim Eight: Provide improved and safe walking routes, from existing and new developments, to all the amenities in Ilminster's town centre, to reduce car use and to improve the health and wellbeing of residents. - Aim Nine: Create a continuous network of green habitats, parks, waterways and nature trails between existing and new developments. - Aim Ten: Reduce car use and encourage use of public transport, by working with partners to encourage better bus services to outlying villages, surrounding towns and transport hubs. - Aim Eleven: Reduce car movements in Ilminster's town centre by implementing various traffic management measures. - Aim Twelve: Plan for a greater use of sustainable transport, by providing electric car charging points, cycle racks and comfortable bus stops with lighting and shelters.